UXPIN VS FIGMA

 Engineers have access to up-to-date designs and can inspect all information about layers, export assets and copy code.

-Add document components to team libraries.
-Then, share an automatically-generated, customizable web view of your design system with the components.
+Document components in team libraries.
+Share an automatically generated, customizable web view of your Design System with these components.